krausandre/cssjsrendering/README.md

 ## Secondary Ideas

 * Concatenation and compress JS and CSS
-* Possibiity to use SCSS, SASS
+* Possibility to use SCSS, SASS